cbhushan/bashmenot-website/pages/reference/index.md

 ### `find_spaceless_recursively`
 > Arguments:  _`dir`_

-Output all paths containing no spaces to files which are descendants of the specified directory.
+Output all paths to files which are descendants of the specified directory, such that the paths contain no spaces.

 ```
 $ mkdir foo 'foo/foo bar'